linlincong/datasciencecoursera/CodeBook.md

 ## the variable list below:

+###SubjectID :
-###SubjectID : numeric, record the unique subject ID for each subject
+numeric, record the unique subject ID for each subject
+###Activity : c
-###Activity : character, descript the different activity types for each subject.
+haracter, descript the different activity types for each subject.
 Totall have 6 kinds of activity types
 ###Meanof_tBodyAcc-XYZ
 ###Meanof_tGravityAcc_mean_XYZ
 ###Meanof_tGravityAcc_std_XYZ